 There are structures for adult trapping, holding and spawning at Red River, Crooked River and Powell satellite faculties.
 Each of these also have rearing and acclimation ponds for chinook salmon and steelhead.

-The main Clearwater Hatchery and visitor center is open year round from 7:30 a.m. to 4:00 p.m.
-Pacific Time daily.
-The satellite facilities are open for visitation from mid-May through October 1 while attendants are on the station.
+The main Clearwater Hatchery and visitor center is open year round from 9:00 a.m. to 3:00 p.m.
+Pacific Time daily (closed on holidays).
+The satellite facilities are open for visitation from mid-June through mid-September while attendants are on the station.
 Group tours can be arranged by telephoning (208) 476-3331.
 Adult chinook salmon can be viewed at the main hatcheries and satellite facilities from early June through late August.

 Our rainbow trout redistribution program stocks approximately 100,000 fish at 28 different sites in the Clearwater region throughout the summer for public fishing.
 Several of the sites are ponds that provide excellent fishing opportunities of families with children.
 A good example of this type of fishing water is Karolyn's Pond located at our Red River salmon trap near the Red River Ranger Station.
 Be sure to check out the Clearwater fish stocking and Family Fishing Waters sections of the IDFG website for recent fish stocking dates and other fishing opportunities.